Huntington Lake Overnight Camp

 What if my camper has dietary needs?

 We accommodate gluten-free and vegan diets but are not a nut-free camp.
 We can remove nuts from the menu but some of the mixes used may contain trace amounts through processing.
-The kitchen has been in service for many years and may have trace amounts of allergens as well.
 If your child has serious food allergies, then this camp is not a good fit.
 If in doubt, please contact us and we can talk through your child’s needs.

 How do activities work?